cloud-agnost/agnost-website/server/endpoint.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 description:
-  With Altogic, you can define your RESTful endpoints and associte them with your cloud functions.
+  With Agnost, you can define your RESTful endpoints and associte them with your cloud functions.
 ---

 import Tabs from "@theme/Tabs"